jiadong324/Mako/README.md

 ## Mako
 Mako is a bottom-up guided model-free CSV detection tool.
-It uses a mutational signal graph and pattern growth to detect maximal subgraphs as CSVs.
+It first builds a mutational signal graph and utilizes pattern growth to detect maximal subgraphs as CSVs.

 ## Install and run